dfebs/avoider_game/README.md

 * Special ability where you can shoot 3 shots at the dudes, high ish cooldown
 * Clean up imports
 * Load all assets at setup time instead of needing to use the asset server every time <- this will be annoying to do and maybe I won't and call it a lesson learned
+* Make the movement of components a more shared functionality, rather than scattered

  ## Nice-to-Haves-But-Probably-Won't-Happen
 * arbitrary camera rotation for jokes?